tonethar/IGME-330-Master/notes/canvas-sprites-6.md

 };
 ```

-- and finally, let's say that later on you have deleted the `node_modules` folder, and committed your project to GitHub.
-Later on when you are working on the project again, is there an easy way to download the modules you need? **YES!** Because these project dependencies are now listed in **package.json**, all you need to do is to change directory to the project folder and type in:
+- And finally, let's say that later on you have deleted the **node_modules** folder, and committed your project to GitHub.
+Later on when you are working on the project again, is there an easy way to download the modules you need? ***YES!*** Because these project dependencies are now listed in **package.json**, all you need to do is to change directory to the project folder and type in:

 ```js
 npm install
 ```

-which will downlaod the packages for you.
+which will download the required packages for you.
+You can then type `npm start` to run the project.

 <hr><hr>